 Jeff is the CEO of Scrum Inc., Chairman of the Scrum Foundation and Agile coach to OpenView Venture Partners which runs all its internal operations with Scrum, as well as over 30 portfolio companies.
 As Senior Advisor to OpenView he focuses on using Scrum to transform companies as well as empower software developers.
-Jeff has been VP of Engineering, CTO, or CEO of 11 companies and implemented Scrum in 7 of them including his current company which runs Scrum for sales, marketing, training, consulting, finance, and content production.
-Over 20 years of hands on team building experience gives Jeff's training and consulting unique added value.
+Jeff has been VP of Engineering, CTO, or CEO of 11 companies and implemented Scrum in 7 of them including his current company which runs Scrum for sales, marketing, training, consulting, development, finance, and content production.
+Over 30 years of hands on team building experience gives Jeff's training and consulting unique added value.
 His experience in teaching Scrum at the Harvard Business School helps with management workshops.

 In Jeff's courses, participants learn how to create high performing Scrum teams using patterns and techniques he has evolved for hyperproductive teams.
 There are very few rules to Scrum so it is important to learn its fundamental principles by experiencing them directly from those who have implemented the best Scrums in the software industry.
 Participants gain hands-on practice with the release backlog, sprint backlog, the daily Scrum meeting, tracking progress with a burndown chart, and more.
 Participants experience the Scrum process through a “59-minute Scrum” and the "XP Game” which simulate Scrum projects through non-technical group exercises.